Updated 11th January 2026

 Europe (EU 27/28 countries plus Norway, Liechtenstein and Iceland) – The European Medicines Agency (EMA) approval wording is as follows:

-“….. the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs) in adults”.
+“….. the treatment of unresectable or metastatic, progressive, well differentiated (G1 and G2), somatostatin receptor positive gastroenteropancreatic neuroendocrine tumours (GEP-NETs) in adults”.

 USA – The FDA approval wording is as follows:

-“….. the treatment of somatostatin receptor positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut, midgut, and hindgut neuroendocrine tumors, in adults”.
+“….. the treatment of somatostatin receptor positive gastroenteropancreatic neuroendocrine tumors (GEP-NETs), including foregut, midgut, and hindgut neuroendocrine tumours, in adults”.
+On 23rd April 2024, paediatric patients aged 12 and above are now included.
+See paediatric section below.

 These approvals remain controversial because the term GEP-NETs technically excludes lung tumours.
 That’s not to say tumours outside the GEP-NET area cannot get access, it just makes it more difficult to access due to the approvals.
 The US approval has a much wider scope given the introduction of a Grade 3 well differentiated NET in the latest classification systems.
 Access criteria in different countries/healthcare locations may be adapted for specific scenarios to suit limited availability and costs.